Mass splittings of SU(3) baryons within a chiral soliton model

 which yields

-It is also very interesting to compare the result of $R$ with that of Ref.~\cite{Gasser:1982ap} $R\;=\; 43.5\pm2.2$, which implies that $R$ in this work is comparable to that of Ref.~\cite{Gasser:1982ap}.
-Inserting the value of $\delta M_{N^{\ast}}$ in Eq.~(\ref{eq:deltaMNstar}) to Eq.~(\ref{eq:Nabr}), we immediately find the following results:
+Note that in Ref.~\cite{Gasser:1982ap} it is given as $R\;=\;43.5\pm2.2$, which implies that $R$ in this work is comparable to that of Ref.~\cite{Gasser:1982ap}.
+Using the experimental data for the baryon octet, $\Omega$ and $\Theta^+$ with the value of $R$ in Eq.~(\ref{eq:Rval}), we can determine the mass parameters